Tomáš Plekanec

-Tomáš Plekanec (born 31 October 1982) is a Czech professional ice hockey centre currently playing for Rytíři Kladno of the Czech Extraliga (ELH).
-He has played most of his professional career for the Montreal Canadiens of the National Hockey League (NHL), but also briefly played for the Toronto Maple Leafs.
+Tomáš Plekanec (born 31 October 1982) is a Czech former professional ice hockey centre.
+He played most of his National Hockey League (NHL) career for the Montreal Canadiens, and briefly played for the Toronto Maple Leafs.

-After beginning his career with HC Kladno, he was selected 71st overall by the Canadiens in the 2001 NHL Entry Draft.
+After beginning his career with Rytíři Kladno, he was selected 71st overall by the Canadiens in the 2001 NHL Entry Draft.
 Moving to North America in 2002, he played three seasons for the Canadiens' American Hockey League (AHL) affiliate, the Hamilton Bulldogs, before joining the NHL club full-time for the 2005–06 season.
 By the time of his retirement from the NHL, he had played over 1,000 NHL games and is seventh all-time in games played for the Canadiens.

 During his NHL career, Plekanec was known for his use of a turtleneck undershirt.

 Playing career

 Junior

 Plekanec played junior ice hockey in his native Czech Republic with the HC Kladno organization.
 He debuted with club's senior team in 1998–99, appearing in three Czech Extraliga games.